percona/pxc-docs/docs/howtos/proxysql.md

     After you finish maintenance, set the mode back to `DISABLED`.
     When ProxySQL detects this, it starts routing traffic to the node again.

-You can increase the transition period using the `pxc_maint_transition_period` variable to accommodate long-running transactions.
-If the period is long enough for all transactions to finish, there should be little disruption in the cluster workload.

-During the transition period,
-the node continues to receive existing write-set replication traffic, ProxySQL avoids opening new connections and starting transactions.
-Still, the user can open connections to monitor status.

-!!! note

-    If you increase the transition period, the packaging script may determine it as a server stall.

----

 **Related sections**